 Terms in the Bible are specialized words of particular significance.
-In Coming to Terms we explore the significance of these terms to deepen our understanding of biblical truth through a question and answer and fill in the blank format.
+In Coming to Terms we explore the significance of these terms to deepen our understanding of biblical truth through a question format.

 Many people think that saying “God is sovereign” is the same as saying “God is in control.”
 It isn’t.
 The sovereignty of God refers to His position of supreme authority and power.
 He rules over and owns everything because He made everything.
 It’s true that He causes and controls all that happens but that is not sovereignty, it’s providence.

 As the sovereign One, God has a predetermined plan and purpose for everything that happens in the universe.
 But He is not merely a detached observer of His creation.
 He is active in all history, time, and space carrying out His rule and kingship according to His plan and purpose. “…he makes everything work out according to his plan” (Ephesians 1:11).
 Not only did God create everything He upholds all things and all things owe their continued existence to Him (Hebrews 1:3).

 In order to carry out His plan and purpose God guards, guides, and governs all things.
 This is called providence; “He does as he pleases among the angels of heaven and among the people of the earth.
 No one can stop him or say to him, ‘What do you mean by doing these things?’”
 (Daniel 4:35).